ethereum/go-ethereum/cmd/signer/rules.md

 # Rules

-The `signer` binary needs to have customizeable rules.
-Typical scenarios:
+The `signer` binary contains a ruleset engine, implemented with [OttoVM](https://github.com/robertkrimen/otto)

+It enables usecases like the following:

 * I want to auto-approve transactions with contract `CasinoDapp`, with up to `0.05 ether` in value to maximum `1 ether` per 24h period
 * I want to auto-approve transaction to contract `EthAlarmClock` with `data`=`0xdeadbeef`, if `value=0`, `gas < 44k` and `gasPrice < 40Gwei`

-In order to reach this, there are two problems to solve
+The two main features that are required for this to work well are;

 1. Rule Implementation: how to create, manage and interpret rules in a flexible but secure manner
 2. Credential managements and credentials; how to provide auto-unlock without exposing keys unnecessarily.